OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 Cilkscale can be used to benchmark and analyze the parallelism, in terms of work and span, of an OpenCilk program.
 These measurements can be used to predict parallel performance on parallel processors.\
 \
-The Cilkscale visualizer tool can be used to illustrate the scalability of the quicksort program by compiling the program with the additional flag `-fcilktool=cilkscale` and then executing the program as shown below.
+One can use Cilkscale to benchmark the parallel scalability of quicksort by compiling with the additional flag `-fcilktool=cilkscale` and then executing the program as shown below.

 ```shell
 > clang++ qsort.cpp -o qsort –O3 -fopencilk -fcilktool=cilkscale